 Andersen also oversaw attendance and participation for New Jerseyans at the 2016 Democratic National Convention as the Director of Operations and Digital Engagement for Celebrate New Jersey Now.
 In this capacity, he managed a team of 18 volunteers and led digital communications efforts for the organization.

 He currently serves on the executive board of PRSA-NY, the New York chapter of the Public Relations Society of America, and has penned multiple editorials for Forbes.com on key communications topics.

 However, it’s not all work and no play for Ethan.
-He frequently travels internationally, and in the past seven years has vacationed in Stockholm, Barcelona, Kathmandu, Beijing, Hong Kong, New Delhi, and Bangkok.
+He frequently travels internationally, and in the past seven years has traveled to Stockholm, Barcelona, Vienna, Copenhagen, Kathmandu, Beijing, Hong Kong, New Delhi, and Bangkok.
 He loves classical music, enjoys playing the piano, and speaks conversational Mandarin and German.

 “I wanted to be in communications since high school,” says the lifelong resident of Freehold in Monmouth County.
 “I started a youth-run municipal access TV show called ‘Focus on Freehold’ and have been hooked ever since.”

 After she graduated from Rowan University (B.A.) and Widener University (M.A.), Stacey’s initiative and creativity led her to work as a radio news anchor/reporter for stations in New Jersey and Delaware.
 She also contributed to The Associated Press radio network.
 But telling stories in only 30 seconds wasn’t enough, so she moved on to working as a communications specialist for universities in her home state and Pennsylvania (Rutgers and Widener among them).